 Although Lewis is more well known as a jazz piano teacher, including working on the Associated Board of the Royal Schools of Music (ABRSM) jazz syllabus, he continues to teach other styles such as rock/pop piano and classical repertoire up to grade 8 ABRSM.
-He teaches all age groups – young people and adults, from beginners to advanced level.
 He also teaches music theory up to ABRSM grade 8 and has taught GCSE and A-level music in schools.

 Lewis has played jazz in bands of varying sizes and in many contexts, from a trio to a quartet, quintet and a big band, playing his own compositions and arrangements, Latin jazz or the more standard jazz repertoire.
 In the 1980s he worked mainly in the Midlands with the band Pulse which featured the late trumpeter Harry Beckett and has toured throughout the South West with a sextet playing his own material and a quintet featuring vocalist Maggie Nicols.
 His own band has often backed visiting jazz soloists such as saxophonists Don Rendell, Kathy Stobart and Mornington Lockett and guitarist John Etheridge.
 He also was involved in various Jazz In Education projects throughout the South West, including two with Maggie Nicols, teaching and performing in schools and Arts centres in Bristol, Somerset and Devon.
 More recently he ran The Mother People, a nine piece band playing the music of Frank Zappa, which included his daughter Harriet on tuned percussion.